Python-Markdown/github-links/README.md

 ### Mentions

-Link directly to a GitHub user, organization or project.
-Note that no verification is made that an actual user, organization or project exists.
+Link directly to a GitHub user, organization or repository.
+Note that no verification is made that an actual user, organization or repository exists.
 As the syntax does not differentiate between users and organizations, all organizations are assumed to be users.
 However, this assumption is only reflected in the title of a link.

-Mentions use the format `@{user}` to link to a user or organization and `@{user}/{project}` to link to a project.
+Mentions use the format `@{user}` to link to a user or organization and `@{user}/{repo}` to link to a repository.
 The defaults defined in the configuration options are ignored by mentions.
 A mention may be escaped by adding a backslash immediately before the at sign (`@`).